kube-zen/zen-watcher/README.md

 > **Kubernetes Observation Collector: Turn Any Signal into a CRD**

-Zen Watcher is an open-source Kubernetes operator that aggregates structured signals from security, compliance, and infrastructure tools into unified `Observation` CRDs.
+Zen Watcher is an **open-source** Kubernetes operator that aggregates structured signals from security, compliance, and infrastructure tools into unified `Observation` CRDs.
 Lightweight, standalone, and useful on its own.

+**Version:** 1.0.0-alpha (OSS release)

+**OSS Scope:** zen-watcher is a pure OSS component that writes only to `Observation` CRDs.
+It has zero egress traffic, zero secrets, and zero external dependencies.
+For external integrations (webhooks, SaaS, Slack), use external controllers that watch Observation CRDs, or use zen-bridge (platform component) for SaaS integration.

 > 📋 **For PM AIs and Maintainers**: See [docs/PM_AI_ROADMAP.md](docs/PM_AI_ROADMAP.md) for the canonical roadmap and priorities.
 > 📝 **Release Notes**: See [docs/releases/](docs/releases/) for version history and [docs/RELEASE_NOTES_TEMPLATE.md](docs/RELEASE_NOTES_TEMPLATE.md) for release notes structure.